kablamo/mvp.kablamo.org/page/basics/variables/index.markdown

     my $foo = 'dinosaur';

-#### Lists
+#### Arrays
-A list is an ordered set of scalar values.
-List variables always start with an
+A array is an ordered set of scalar values.
+Array variables always start with an
 <code>@</code>.
 For example:

     my @foo = (1, 2, 3, 'cowboy');